sushantkapare-dev/AWS_Devops_Zero_to_Hero/Prometheus/Q set1.md

 PromQL allows for more complex queries by combining metric selectors, time ranges, and filtering conditions using logical operators, mathematical functions, and aggregation functions, enabling in-depth analysis of time-series data for monitoring and alerting purposes.

 ## What is Prometheus, and what is its primary purpose in a DevOps environment?

 Prometheus is an open-source monitoring and alerting toolkit designed for reliability and scalability.
 Its primary purpose is to collect and store time-series data, allowing DevOps teams to monitor and alert on the performance and health of their applications and infrastructure.

+## How does Prometheus data collection work, and what are the components involved?

+Prometheus uses a pull-based model.
+It periodically scrapes metrics from target systems, which expose an HTTP endpoint (typically /metrics).
+The main components are Prometheus server, exporters, and client libraries.
+Exporters collect and expose metrics, and client libraries enable applications to provide custom metrics.